Puma Plotting Tutorial#

 - ROC curves: which show the background rejection as function of the b-jet efficency

-you feel more comfortable with that, but this will not be possible for the tracks,
+in case you feel more comfortable with that, but this will not be possible for the tracks, since the

 - Write a little python script that loads the jet and track variables.